gvilarino/docker-workshop/4-docker-swarm/README.md

 These are just the docker basics, you'll learn a lot more by addressing real-life scenarios, so get hackin'

-Hopefully this repo will encourage you to [do some more research on your own](https://docs.docker.com) and make docker part of your development or prod pipelines.
+Hopefully this repo will encourage you to [do some more research on your own](https://docs.docker.com) and make docker part of your development toolkit and prod pipelines.

 Please feel free to update/fix anything that you see improvable in this repo, and if you liked it spread the word.